oneeve8/kobble-data/content/markdown.md

 Third Line

-However, you may want your lines to appear without the space, so that is why you would want to use a soft break.
+However, you may want your lines to appear without the space between them, so that is why you would want to use a soft break.
 This is the syntax for creating soft breaks with each dot representing a space:
 First Line..
 Second Line..
 Third Line..